-In practice, the number of steps can vary from one use case to another and is dependent on the implementation.
-Furthermore, event triggered use cases also benefit from the continual repetitive messages addressed elsewhere in this report.
+In practice, the number of steps can vary from one use case to another and is also dependent on the implementation.
+Furthermore, given that the steps are sequential and do not occur simultaneously, only one of the steps - that which requires the greatest amount of information communicated in the shortest time - defines the spectrum needs of each use case.
+It should be pointed out that, event triggered use cases also benefit from the continual repetitive messages addressed elsewhere in this report.